 For all caregivers, caregiving support is valuable.
 Caregiving is an unexpected role.
-Becoming guardian for an elderly parent raises the level of responsibility.
+Becoming a guardian for an elderly parent raises the level of responsibility.

 If you are a caregiver, you know that the daily responsibilities will increase.
 That caregiving responsibilities will become more time consuming and complicated.

 Caregiving support offers solutions for common caregiving problems.
 Having access to an expert supports confidence in decision making and self-esteem.
-Caregiving support helps relieve the stress, anxiety, frustration, and overwhelm common in caregiving situations.
+Caregiving support helps relieve stress, anxiety, frustration, and overwhelm common in caregiving situations.

 This website offers support through the library, monthly newsletter, and support groups.
 Don’t wait.
 Take the next step to relieving the stress and uncertainty of caregiving.